mongodb/mongo-python-driver/doc/tools.rst

 increased your understanding of how MongoDB actually works.

 Humongolus
-   The name stems from the combination of Mongo and `Homunculus <http://en.wikipedia.org/wiki/Homunculus>`_.
+   `Humongolus <https://github.com/entone/Humongolus>` is a lightweight ORM framework for Python and MongoDB.
+The name comes from the combination of MongoDB and `Homunculus <http://en.wikipedia.org/wiki/Homunculus>`_(the concept of a miniature though fully formed human body).
-   With the idea being that you create your API based on your system requirements.
-   A framework for creating models/schemas on top of MongoDB.
-It ex It helps enforce types and gives a more accessible API to Mongo through the use of the models.
-It tries to be as "pythonic" as possible and stays out of the way when you need it to.
-It includes a decent collection of default field types
+   Humongolus allows you to create models/schemas with robust validation.
+   It attempts to be as pythonic as possible and exposes the pymongo cursor objects whenever possible.
+   There is also a fairly thorough field library.
+The code is available for download at `GitHub <https://github.com/entone/Humongolus>`_.

 MongoKit
   The `MongoKit <http://github.com/namlook/mongokit>`_ framework